qi2025satellite/qi2025satellite.github.io/index.md

 ---
 layout: default
-title: Quantum Innovation 2023 satellite workshop in Osaka
+title: QI2023 satellite workshop
+description: theory and software approach for quantum computing from NISQ to FTQC
 ---

 ## About the Workshop